Three Millennia of Diplomatic Craft in East Asia

 HOW CAN I JOIN?
 Activities & Events in 2025

-• Two International workshops held at Waseda University (Tokyo)
+• Two International workshops held at Waseda University (Tokyo) and Korea University (Seoul)

 • Two edited volumes entitled Three Millennia of Diplomatic Craft in East Asia: Perspectives for Today’s Global Order and Human Flourishing (planned for winter 2025 and summer 2026)